woodwerk/alfred_diceware/README.md

 # Diceware
-A Python script for creating dice-ware passwords.
+This workflow leverages a Python script to create dice-ware passwords.
 ![workflow](https://github.com/woodwerk/alfred_diceware/blob/master/diceware.png?raw=true)

-The menu allows for selection from three different diceware word lists.
+A menu allows for selection from three different diceware word lists.
 ![menu](https://github.com/woodwerk/alfred_diceware/blob/master/diceware_menu.png?raw=true)

 A random selection of four (4) words from that list is displayed as a notification and also passed to the clipboard.